Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 Included in your luau admission, you’ll have access to this exquisite Smith’s Tropical Paradise Garden.

-What’s cool about it, is that it’s sectioned off to emphasize lots of Asian and Pacific Island plants and exhibits.
+What’s cool about it is that it’s sectioned off to emphasize lots of Asian and Pacific Island tropical flowers, plants, and exhibits.

 Image of purplebougainvillea flowers at Smith's Tropical Paradise Garden on Kauai.